Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 News
 ======
+Oct.
+2024.
+One paper accepted by the journal of Visual Informatics.

 Sep.
 2024.
 One paper accepted by the prestigious journal of Computer-Aided Design.

 May 2024.
 Two papers accepted by the prestigious journal of Computer-Aided Design.